dennis-hamester/aldrin/examples/README.md

 - [introspect](introspect/): Queries introspection of services and types on a bus.
 - [bookmarks](bookmarks/): Shows how schemata can be evolved while maintaining backwards compatibility.
+- [media player](media-player/): Uses properties to keep track of a media player's state.